Shinsei Bank Group Code of Conduct

 4.3.
 Devotion to duties; prohibition of side business

 The Directors, Officers, and Employees shall devote themselves to their duties as employees of each Shinsei Bank Group member company.
-They shall not unduly engage in personal affairs during working hours and shall not engage in other businesses or be in positions to generate profits by being employed by others or through other methods.
+They shall meet predetermined conditions and shall obtain necessary approval when they engage in other businesses.

 4.4.
 Assets of Shinsei Bank Group member companies